Scholastic (U.S.) Potter Books

 *First Edition: VERY FIRST time the book has been published by ANY publisher; if another publisher picks up the rights, then people say First Edition (insert publisher's name) or just "publisher's name" edition.

-*Trade: has a price on the book and can be purchased at bookstores, like Barnes & Noble; in the Potter books, the first edition trades are the most collectible (and sometimes valuable) over the book club and other later editions.
+*Trade: has a price on the book and can be purchased at bookstores, like Barnes & Noble; in the Potter books, the first edition trades (AKA 1st editions) are the most collectible (and sometimes valuable) over the book club and other later editions.

-The Sorcerer's Stone First Edition trade is one that is usually misrepresented on eBay, as many people assume that because it's a first edition, it MUST be valuable and/or rare; however, that's not the case.
-Additionally, some people (easily) confuse the first edition trade with Book Club Editions (I will cover those later on).
+The Sorcerer's Stone First Edition trade is one that is usually misrepresented on eBay, as many people assume that because it's a first edition, it MUST be valuable and/or rare; however, that's not the case as the 1st Edition of Harry Potter and the Sorcerer's Stone is STILL in PRINT, it's just many, many prints later.
+Additionally, some people (easily) confuse the first edition trade with Book Club Editions.

 Before discussing value, first, let's properly identify a first edition trade.

-Book/Boards: a First Edition trade Sorcerer's Stone MUST have purple boards with bright red spine cloth; ANY other board colors and you don't have a first edition trade.
+Book/Boards: a First Edition trade Sorcerer's Stone MUST have purple boards with bright red spine cloth; ANY other board colors and you don't have a first edition trade - pretty easy.

 Spine: The spine top has gone through some changes, so sometimes you will see a book that is missing a "1" on the spine, or has other changes from the now common "Rowling / 1" on the spine's top.